Monthly Archives: May 2010

 Uncertainty Reigns Supreme: What Impact Will a Coalition Government Have on Data Protection Law in the UK?

-Following the first “hung parliament” since 1974, the UK is facing considerable legislative reform under the newly formed Conservative – Liberal Democrat coalition government.
-Although the parties appear to have differing opinions on a number of legislative issues, one issue that unites them is their commitment (at least in theory) to strengthening the current data protection regime implemented under the Labour government.
+Following the first “hung parliament” since 1974, the UK is facing considerable legislative reform under the newly formed Conservative – Liberal Democrat coalition government, and one issue that unites the parties is their commitment to strengthening the current data protection regime implemented under the Labour government.

 EU Agency for Fundamental Rights: Prosecutions and Sanctions for Violations of Data Protection Law Limited or Non-Existent